gramener/gramex/gramex/guide/cache/README.md

             path: $YAMLPATH/.cache  # Location of the disk cache directory
             size: 1000000000    # Allow ~1GB of data in the cache

-By default, Gramex defines a cache called `memory` that has a 20MB LRU in-memory cache based on [cachetools](http://pythonhosted.org/cachetools/).
+By default, Gramex provides a cache called `memory` that has a 20MB in-memory cache based on [cachetools](http://pythonhosted.org/cachetools/).
+When the size limit is reached, the least recently used items are discarded.

 Disk caches are based on the [diskcache](http://www.grantjenks.com/docs/diskcache/) library.
+When the size limit is reached, the oldest items are discarded.

+### Using cache stores

+Your functions can access these caches at `gramex.services.info.cache[<key>]`.
+For example, the default in-memory Gramex cache is at `gramex.services.info.cache.memory`.
+The disk cache above is at `gramex.services.info.cache['big-disk-cache']`.

+The cache stores can be treated like a dictionary.
+They also support a `.set()` method which accepts an `expire=` parameter.
+For example:

+    cache = gramex.services.info.cache['big-disk-cache']
+    cache['key'] = 'value'
+    cache['key']      # returns 'value'
+    del cache['key']  # clears the key
+    cache.set('key', 'value', expire=30)    # key expires in 30 seconds